apache/gobblin/gobblin-docs/user-guide/Building-Gobblin-as-a-Service.md

 # Running Gobblin as a Service with Docker
 There are also Dockerfiles to create new images of Gobblin based on the source code that can be easily run independently.
+They can be built using the following command
+`docker build -f gobblin-docker/gobblin-{GOBBLIN_MODE}/{VERSION}/Dockerfile .`

 The Docker compose is set up to easily create a working end-to-end workflow of Gobblin as a Service, which communicates Gobblin Standalone through a local volume filesystem.